-Fig. 6.
+Figure 6.
 Creation of the upper layer of mortar.

 Diagonal compressive test on the first specimen

-The diagonal compressive test is carried out by rotating the specimen wall by 45 °; two steel caps are placed on the specimen, one at the bottom for support and the other at the top for uniformly distributing the load.
-The speed of the test is 0.5 mm/s.
-Two couples of transducers are applied to the masonry specimen to monitor further the relative displacements: those referred to as LVDT0 measure vertical displacements between two bricks, whereas those referred to as LVDT1 measure horizontal displacements between two fictile tubules (Figure 7).
+The diagonal compressive test was carried out by rotating the specimen wall by 45 ° before two steel caps were placed on the specimen, one at the bottom for support and the other at the top for uniformly distributing the load.
+The speed of the test was 0.5 mm/s.
+Two pairs of transducers were applied to the masonry specimen to further monitor the relative displacements.
+Here, the transducers labelled LVDT0 measured the vertical displacements between two bricks, while those labelled LVDT1 measured the horizontal displacements between two fictile tubules (Figure 7).

-Another transducer that has the same characteristics as those used for calculating the displacements of the masonry, was positioned near the upper part of the load cell in order to measure the lowering of the cross-member of the test machine.
+Another transducer with the same characteristics as those used for calculating the displacements of the masonry was positioned near the upper part of the load cell in order to measure the lowering of the cross member of the test machine.

-The load-displacement diagram is shown in Figure 8: after a linear elastic branch up to 80 % of the maximum load, the diagram displays a decrease in the elastic modulus and reaches a plateau, where the peak load is attained and is equal to 51.48 kN. at this load value, the displacement of the load cell, recorded by the third transducer, is 11.526 mm.
-The hardening branch is most likely due to friction between mortar and the fictile tubules elements, and to the overall compressive stress state of the specimen wall.
+The load displacement diagram is presented in Figure 8.
+Here, following a linear elastic branch up to 80 % of the maximum load, the elastic modulus decreased until reaching a plateau, where the peak load was attained and was found to be 51.48 kN.
+At this load value, the displacement of the load cell, as recorded by the third transducer, was 11.526 mm.
+The hardening branch was most likely due to the friction between the mortar and the fictile tubules elements, as well as to the overall compressive stress state of the specimen wall.